influxdata/influx-cli/internal/api/templates/README.md

 `configuration.mustache`
 * Deleted `ContextOAuth2` key to match modification in client
 * Fixed error strings to be idiomatic according to staticcheck (lowercase, no punctuation)

-`model_oneof.mustache`
-* Fixed error strings to be idiomatic according to staticcheck (lowercase, no punctuation)